-If the other segment is larger, perform a snapshot of the current database content and shutdown to avoid creating two separate copies of the database.
+If the other segment is larger, shutdown to avoid creating two separate copies of the database.

-For example, in the case shown in Figure 10.2, “Network Partition”, if a network partition separates nodes A and B from C, the larger segment (nodes A and B) will continue to run and node C will write a snapshot and shutdown (as shown in Figure 10.3, “Network Fault Protection in Action”).
+For example, in the case shown in Figure 10.2, “Network Partition”, if a network partition separates nodes A and B from C, the larger segment (nodes A and B) will continue to run and node C will shutdown (as shown in Figure 10.3, “Network Fault Protection in Action”).

 If a network partition creates two viable segments of the same size (for example, if a four node cluster is split into two two-node segments), a special case is invoked where one segment is uniquely chosen to continue, based on the internal numbering of the host nodes.
 Thereby ensuring that only one viable segment of the partitioned database continues.

 Network fault protection is a very valuable tool when running VoltDB clusters in a distributed or uncontrolled environment where network partitions may occur.
 The one downside is that there is no way to differentiate between network partitions and actual node failures.
 In the case where network fault protection is turned on and no network partition occurs but a large number of nodes actually fail, the remaining nodes may believe they are the smaller segment.
 In this case, the remaining nodes will shut themselves down to avoid partitioning.